mattDevigili/dms-smm695/week-1/README.md

 have a first introduction to PostgreSQL through psql and pgAmin4, and (iii) learn how to create and drop databases, schemas, and tables.

-The video is structured into eleven components:
+The video is structured into 11 components:

 | Week (dd-mm) | Topics                             | Min   |
 | ------------ | ---------------------------------- | ----- |